apache/echarts-doc/en/option/partial/axisPointer-common.md

 #${prefix} show(boolean) = false

 axisPointer will not be displayed by default.
-But if[tooltip.trigger](~tooltip.trigger) is set as `'axis'` or [tooltip.axisPointer.type](~tooltip.axisPointer.type) is set as  `'cross'`, axisPointer will be displayed automatically.
+But if [tooltip.trigger](~tooltip.trigger) is set as `'axis'` or [tooltip.axisPointer.type](~tooltip.axisPointer.type) is set as  `'cross'`, axisPointer will be displayed automatically.
 Each coordinate system will automatically chose the axes whose will display its axisPointer. [tooltip.axisPointer.axis](~tooltip.axisPointer.axis) can be used to change the choice.

 #${prefix} type(string) = 'line'